timothyhalley/skicyclerun/README.md

 ## Warning - this is an experiment and subject to lots of mistakes and errors.

+* Also it will include code from far better locations and sources.
+I would go there!
+* Just stay away as this is not a place to be!

 ## Getting Started

 To begin using this template, choose one of the following options to get started: